bestia-dev-archived/mem2/README.md

 ```
 cargo install basic-http-server
 ```
 For websocket communication between 2 players you will need websocket_broadcast_simple_server.
+Run it in a third terminal.
 Clone the code
 `git clone git@github.com:LucianoBestia/websocket_broadcast_simple_server.git`
 and then